 3) Demonstrate your experience

 Your boilerplate provides you with an opportunity to demonstrate the experience you have as a company in your industry.
-You can indicate your company’s launch date and success rate until this point.
+You can indicate your company’s launch date and success rate up until this point.
 Oftentimes, longevity in the industry creates trust and positions you as an authority in your niche.
-However, if your business is a startup, you should focus on your accomplishments in the short period since establishment.
+However, if your business is a startup, you should focus on your accomplishments in the short period since its establishment.